jaydeepbasu/diabetes-prediction/README.md

 - models/ : trained model and scaler objects
 - data/ : source data
 - Dockerfile : To create the Docker image.
+- setup.sh : Setup file for Heroku.
+- Procfile : To trigger the app in Heroku.

 ## Summary
 This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The objective of the dataset is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset.